-The events following Parson’s Sept.
+The events following Parson's Sept.
 19, 1973 passing are nearly as legendary as his rise to cult status, as a race to control his final resting place led to one of the most bizarre and infamous crimes in popular music history.
+It was unfortunate to lose such a talent after only 3 years as a solo artist.
+His last solo album released posthumously, Grievous Angel, with the help of friend and duet partner Emmylou Harris (their group Gram Parsons and the Fallen Angels also released an album) lives on in country-rock history.

-Parsons had stated in the presence of road manager Phil Kaufman and others that instead of a church funeral, he’d prefer having his ashes scattered at Joshua Tree National Park.
+Parsons had stated in the presence of road manager Phil Kaufman and others that instead of a church funeral, he'd prefer having his ashes scattered in California at Joshua Tree National Park.
 Ben Fong-Torres, author of Hickory Wind: The Life and Times of Gram Parsons, suggests that Parsons made this pact with friends at the funeral of fellow country-leaning Byrds alum Clarence White.

 Parsons died in the area from a reported overdose, with his body discovered in room eight of the Joshua Tree Inn.
 Logistically speaking, following through with Parson's wishes should have been simple enough.